juju/docs/src/en/config-LXD.md

 sollicited once per environment for any given image, and not once per machine (LXC host) which is the normal behaviour for LXC.

-NEEDS REDOING:
-Note that although there is a sync mechanism for images, the LXC host cache needs to be managed separately.
-See [below](#ensuring-fresh-images) for refreshing the LXC host cache.
+There is a sync mechanism for local remote images and a flushing mechanism for network remote images.
+This will be clarified later.

 For any image-related command, an image is specified by its alias or by its *fingerprint*.
 Both are shown in image lists (explained later).
-The beginning of a cached image's filename is comprised of its fingerprint.
+A cached image's filename is its *full fingerprint*.
+The fingerprint shown in an image list is its *partial fingerprint* (the beginning portion of the cached image's filename).
+Either type of fingerprint can be used to refer to images.

-## Networked image store remote
+## Network image store remote

-Read this if you using a networked image store remote.
+Read this if you are using a network remote.

 Public image servers are becoming available and there is one at [images.linuxcontainers.org](http://images.linuxcontainers.org).
 Using such a